Managing categories imported from bank files

 CSV files and categories

-When importing a CSV file, PocketSmith will ask you to review all the columns of your file.
+When importing a CSV file, PocketSmith will ask you to review all the columns in your file.
 If categories are present in your data, simply assign that column as Categories from the drop-down menu.
 Doing this will ensure your categories are imported with your bank file.
 Easy peasy!

 Note